bartvanhoey/AbpFileUploadToAzureStorage/README.md

       ConfigureAzureStorageAccountOptions(context, configuration);
     }
 ```

-dotnetd
-## Add a PizzaPictureContainer class in the Domain project
+### Add a PizzaPictureContainer class in the Domain project

 * Add a **PizzaPictureContainer.cs** file to the **AzureStorage/Pizzas** folder of the **Domain** project.